 Until 2006, the Authority usually established obligations for periodic reporting on the implementation of remedies by notifying parties.
-Monitoring was also conducted by the Authority itself, even in case of divestitures (see case 28/2004 Caixa Seguros/NHC (BCP Seguros), Decision of 30 December 2004).
+Monitoring was also directly conducted by the Authority, even in case of divestitures.

-In three cases decided in late 2006 and in 2007 (see questions 5.2 and 5.4 above), very detailed provisions were contemplated in the remedies proposals to appoint and mandate independent trustees to monitor its implementation and carry out divestitures in case the parties had not been able to do so within the agreed timetable, the Authority having essentially a supervisory role.
-Drafts of the mandate agreements and proxies (based on European Commission mandate models and adapted to the specificities of Portuguese law) were also submitted to the Authority, discussed in the framework of remedies negotiations and annexed to the decision.
-Although in another recent case where a divestiture was imposed (case 38/2006, Lactogal/International Diaries, Decision of 15 January 2007) no trustee was appointed and only periodic reporting obligations were imposed, the trend is certainly for an increasing sophistication in remedies enforcement.
-The Authority of course retains its broad investigatory and sanctioning powers to enforce remedies (see questions 4.3 and 5.5 above).
+The trend is for an increasing sophistication in remedies enforcement.
+As from late 2006, practically all cases decided subject to remedies (see questions 5.2 and 5.4 above) contemplated very detailed provisions on the appointment and mandate of independent trustees to monitor the implementation of remedies and carry out divestitures in case the parties had not been able to do so within the agreed timetable.
+In these cases, drafts of the mandate agreements and proxies (based on European Commission mandate models and adapted to the specificities of Portuguese law) were also submitted to the Authority, discussed in the framework of remedies negotiations and annexed to the decision.
+In this context the Authority assumes essentially a supervisory role, although it retains of course its broad investigatory and sanctioning powers to enforce remedies (see questions 4.3 and 5.5 above).